PRX/analytics-ingest-lambda/README.md

 docker-compose run start
 ```

-And you can easily get the lambda zip built by the Dockerfile:
+And you can easily-ish get the lambda zip built by the Dockerfile:

 ```
-bin/getzip.sh myzipfile.zip
-unzip -l myzipfile.zip
+docker ps -a | grep analyticsingestlambda docker cp {{container-id-here}}:/app/build.zip myzipfile.zip unzip -l myzipfile.zip
 ```